Hamilton Truck Route Master Plan Review

 How can we decrease the number of large trucks traveling through the village of Millgrove?
 I live near the 4-way stop in 'downtown' Millgrove and am concerned with the continuous line of huge trucks that pass by the local church, public school, daycare and general store on a daily basis.
 (As I sit here typing, 2 tanker trucks, 4 dump trucks and an 18-wheeler have gone by in a short 7 minute time span.
 Ridiculous! ) There are cyclists, pedestrians, dog walkers and parents pushing young children in strollers all travelling along a 'major truck route.'
 That does not make sense to me.
 Please help to keep our little community safe by removing the excessive trucks on the 5th Concession West, through Millgrove.
 Thanks.

-A concerned Mom in Millgrove asked over 3 years ago
+A concerned Mom in Millgrove asked about 4 years ago

 Safety is paramount for the City and for this study.
 At this stage, no decision has been on specific route selections.
 Route selection will be dealt with in phase 2 and 3 of the study.
 The alternatives, and the draft recommendations, will be presented through Phase 2 of the Stakeholder Engagement, and presented for input and discussion.
 Public and stakeholders will have the opportunity to voice their concerns and opinions about the specific routes in the network.